Ben Zuckerman: Awards

 Ben Zuckerman won his first Coty Award in 1952, the Return Award in 1957, and the Hall of Fame Award in 1961.
 He was also a recipient of the Neiman Marcus Fashion Award in 1951, alongside the ceramicist Ernestine Cannon and the ready-to-wear designer Jane Derby.

 Death

-Zuckerman died at his home in Palm Beach on August 9, 1979.
+Zuckerman died at his home in Palm Beach, Florida, on August 9, 1979.